flashcodes-themayankjha/FKNeoInstaller/README.md

 fkneo
 ```

-This will start the FkNeo CLI, where you can use various commands to manage your Neovim setup.
+This will start the FkNeoInstaller, where you can use various commands to manage your Neovim setup.

 ### Quick Install